• Skip to primary navigation

 Jump to Recipe

-This is the side dish I go to to when I want to be a little "fancy" without making something difficult that takes too much time.
+This is the side dish I go to when I want to be a little fancy without making something difficult that takes too much time.

-Now picture, if you will, Braised Brisket Stew sitting next to it.
-Can you imagine how good the sauce from the brisket would be, seeping into the tiny crevices of these thinly sliced potatoes?
+Picture Brisket Stew or Lemon Roasted Chicken sitting next to it a couple of these pretty potato stacks.
+Can you imagine how good the sauces would be, seeping into the tiny crevices between thinly sliced potatoes?

 • Named after a mid-19th century Parisian beauty, Pommes Anna, or Anna Potatoes, is a classic French dish of thinly sliced, layered potatoes cooked in melted butter.

-• The layered thin potato slices are shaped into cake-like formation and cooked until crispy.
+• The layered thin potato slices are shaped into a cake-like formation and cooked until crispy.

 • The starch in the potatoes holds the "cake" together.
 For this reason, the potato slices should not be rinsed or soaked in water.